aiokitchen/aiomisc/README.rst

     import aiomisc

-    # When 20% errors of 30 seconds
+    # When 20% errors in 30 seconds
-    # Will broke on 30 seconds
+    # Will be broken on 30 seconds
     @aiomisc.cutout(0.2, 30, aiohttp.ClientError)
     async def fetch(session, url):
         async with session.get(url) as response: